-Round specific variables are provided that indicate which TRICARE plan the respondent was covered by for each round of 2008.
-These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/08X), TRICARE Prime (TRIPR31/42/08X), TRICARE Extra (TRIEX31/42/08X), and TRICARE for Life (TRILI31/42/08X).
+Round specific variables are provided that indicate which TRICARE plan the person was covered by for each round of 2009.
+These variables indicate whether the person was covered by TRICARE Standard (TRIST31/42/09X), TRICARE Prime (TRIPR31/42/09X), TRICARE Extra (TRIEX31/42/09X), and TRICARE for Life (TRILI31/42/09X).
 Beginning in Panel 9 Rounds 4 and 5/Panel 10 Rounds 1 through 3, CHAMPVA was added to the list of Tricare Plans collected in the instrument.
-Therefore, the variables TRICH42/08X were created.
+Therefore, the variables TRICH42/09X were created.
 The "31" version of this variable was constructed starting in 2006.
 It should be noted that the TRICARE Plan information was elicited from a pick-list, code-all-that-apply question that asked which type of TRICARE plan the person obtained.
 It should also be noted that the TRICARE plan question was asked at the RU-level, that is, if any person in the RU reported coverage under TRICARE, a follow-up question was asked to determine which TRICARE plan anyone in the RU was covered by.
 After indicating the specific TRICARE plan or plans for the RU, a second question was asked to determine who in the RU was covered by TRICARE.
 In each round, each TRICARE Plan variable has five possible values:

-- The person was covered by the applicable TRICARE plan [Standard, Prime, Extra, For Life, or CHAMPVA]. - The person was covered by TRICARE, but it was not through that particular plan [Standard, Prime, Extra, For Life, or CHAMPVA]. - 3 The person was not covered by TRICARE. - -9 The person was covered by TRICARE but the plan type was not ascertained. - -1 The person was out-of-scope.
+The person was covered by the applicable TRICARE plan [Standard, Prime, Extra, For Life, or CHAMPVA].

+- The person was covered by TRICARE, but it was not through that particular plan [Standard, Prime, Extra, For Life, or CHAMPVA]. - 3 The person was not covered by TRICARE. - -9 The person was covered by TRICARE but the plan type was not ascertained. - -1 The person was out-of-scope.

-Medicare Managed Care Plans and Prescription Drug Benefit
+Medicare Managed Care Plans, Part B, and Prescription Drug Benefit

 Persons were assigned Medicare coverage based on their responses to the health insurance questions or through logical editing of the survey data.
-A small number of persons were edited to have Medicare and for this group coverage through a managed care plan and coverage by prescription drug plan questions were not asked.
-Since no Medicare establishment-person pair exists for this group, the persons' Medicare managed care and prescription drug benefit statuses are set to not ascertained.
-For those persons who reported Medicare coverage based on their responses to the health insurance questions, the Medicare managed care plan and prescription drug benefit questions were asked.
-These questions were asked for each round a person indicates Medicare coverage.
+A small number of persons were edited to have Medicare.
+For this group coverage through a managed care plan, Part B, and coverage by prescription drug plan questions were not asked.
+Since no Medicare establishment-person pair exists for this group, the persons' Medicare managed care, Part B, and prescription drug benefit statuses are set to not ascertained.
+For those persons who reported Medicare coverage based on their responses to the health insurance questions, the Medicare managed care plan, Part B, and prescription drug benefit questions were asked.
+Medicare managed care plan and prescription drug benefit questions were asked for each round a person indicates Medicare coverage.
+Medicare Part B questions were asked during the first report of Medicare only.
+The Medicare Part B indicator for those persons who indicated not having a Medicare card available was introduced for Panel 14 Round 2 and Panel 13 Round 4.
+For those persons who reported having Medicare coverage in Round 1, but did not have a Medicare card available, Medicare Part B coverage was set to not ascertained (-9).

-The Medicare prescription drug benefit variables (MCRPD31/42/08) have been edited (MCRPD31/42/08X) to turn on coverage for all persons who are covered by both edited Medicare and edited Medicaid regardless of the status on their unedited Medicare prescription drug benefit variable.
+The Medicare prescription drug benefit variables (MCRPD31/42/09) have been edited (MCRPD31/42/09X) to turn on coverage for all persons who are covered by both edited Medicare and edited Medicaid regardless of the status on their unedited Medicare prescription drug benefit variable.

-In each round, the variables MCRPHO31, MCRPHO42, and MCRPHO08 have five possible values:
+In each round, the variables MCRPHO31, MCRPHO42, and MCRPHO09 have five possible values: